Janujagruti/DiceGame/README.md

 # DiceGame
-It is a Two player Dice Rolling Game.
+It is a Java 2 Player Dice Rolling Game.
 Player with highest score wins the game.